balancer/docs/docs/reference/contracts/rate-providers.md

 There are several scenarios in which no yield fees are paid during a pools join or exit operation.
 Below are a couple of examples:

-- `rateProduct' remain unchanged: If multiple joins or exits occur without any factors contributing to a `newATHRateProduct`, no yield fees are minted.
+- `rateProduct` remain unchanged: If multiple joins or exits occur without any factors contributing to a `newATHRateProduct`, no yield fees are minted.
 - Insignificant `rateProduct` fluctuations between tokens: In some cases, the rate of one token may increase while the rate of another token decreases.
 If, on a normalized basis, the rate increase of Token A is less than the rate decrease of Token B, the calculated `rateProduct` would not reach the ceiling of `ATHRateProduct`.
 As a result, no yield fees would be paid during the pools join or exit.